 Chris Huskilson is the President & Chief Executive Officer of Emera Inc., an international energy and services company headquartered in Halifax, Nova Scotia.
 Emera is strategically focused on providing cleaner, more affordable energy to customers.
-Since Mr. Huskilson became leader in 2004, Emera has grown from a single Nova Scotia electric utility to a $29-billion energy business working in Canada, the United States, and the Caribbean.
+Since Mr. Huskilson became its leader in 2004, Emera has grown from a single Nova Scotia electric utility to a $29-billion energy business working in Canada, the United States, and the Caribbean.

 A Champion of Women and Diversity in the Workplace